Jimmy Breslin, larger-than-life New York newspaperman, dies

 The newspaperman's physician, William Cole, told CNN that Breslin died at 8 a.m. because of complications from pneumonia.

-"He was a force of nature," Cole said.
+"He was a force of nature," said Cole.

-His exact age could not be immediately confirmed; published reports put it at 86, 87 or 88 at the time of his death.
+Initial reports, including the Daily News' own, reported Breslin's age as 86.
+"There's a funny story to go with that," Cole told CNN, saying he had a copy of Breslin's birth certificate.

+"Apparently somewhere along the way he lied," Cole said, recalling a conversation with a former newspaper editor.
+"He wanted to be the youngest person at a certain paper.
+Usually it's the other way around."

 Throughout his decades-long career, Breslin penned articles for the News, the New York Post, Newsday, the New York Herald Tribune, and New York Journal American, along with the Daily News.